orgTestCodacy11KRepos110MB/repo-9517-now/docs/user-guides/cli_api.md

 ## Use CLI Parameters

-Instead of answering the questions in the CLI dialog manually, you can also provide command-line arguments when starting Jina NOW like shown here.
+Instead of answering the questions in the CLI dialog manually, you can also provide command-line arguments when starting Jina NOW as shown here.

 ```bash
 jina now start --dataset-type "DocumentArray name" --dataset-name "my-documentarray-id" --index-fields "title" [...]